 Pilot projects are small in scale and short in duration.
 Consequently, certification for pilot systems needs to be quicker and less expensive than the regular process currently used for conventional systems with an expected life of more than 10 years.
-Nevertheless, since actual votes will be cast using the voting systems utilized in the pilot project, the certification process must retain sufficient rigor to provide reasonable assurance that the pilot systems will operate correctly and securely.
+Nevertheless, since actual votes will be cast on the pilot voting systems, the certification process must retain sufficient rigor to provide reasonable assurance that these systems will operate correctly and securely.

-There is a fundamental dichotomy in complexity in remote voting architectures: those where the voting platform is controlled (e.g., provided by the election jurisdiction); and those where it is not controlled (e.g., the voter uses his own personal computer).
+There is a fundamental dichotomy in complexity in remote voting system architectures: those where the vote capture device is controlled (e.g., provided by the election jurisdiction); and those where it is not controlled (e.g., the voter uses his own personal computer).
 Since the EAC planned to have the pilot certification process ready for implementation during the first half of 2010, it was decided that the EAC would focus its efforts on controlled platform architectures servicing multiple jurisdictions.
-This is a highly secure remote voting solution and the Okaloosa Project provides an implementation example for reference.
+This is a highly secure remote voting solution and the Okaloosa Project, which used remote kiosks with vote capture devices provided by the Supervisor of Elections office, provides an implementation example for reference.
 Defining requirements for this class of system architecture was determined to provide a reasonable test case that could be completed within the available timeframe.
-In addition, most of the core system processing functions are the same for both types of architectures, so a substantial number of requirements will carry over as this work is expanded to include other methods of remote electronic voting.
+In addition, most of the core system processing functions are the same for both types of architectures, so a substantial number of requirements will carry over as this work is expanded by the TGDC to include other methods of remote electronic voting.
+This pilot testing requirements document will be provided to the TGDC as the basis and starting point for their research and deliberations.